Web-Context/webserver/README.md

 The first service assured by this small web server implementation, This handler (the ``WebHandler``) is ready to serve real web pages as HTML, CSS and javascript files, and images like JPG and PNG ones.
 But also will serve any other file ``application/octet-stream``.

 A small properties file exists to set mapping between file extension and MIME types.
 See previous exposed MIME types table.
-You will be able to map anay file extension to MIME types.
+You will be able to map any file extension to MIME types. but a new Fall Back mode attempts to retrieve (since JDK7) the mime type for a resource (``FileIO.getContentType(resourcePath)``).

 The mechanism is based on the same implementation as RestHandler.